microsoft/terminal/doc/specs/settings-spec-template.md

 ### User Stories

-[comment]: # List off the use cases where two users might want a feature to have different behavior based on user preference
+[comment]: # List off the use cases where two users might want a feature to have different behavior based on user preference.
+Include links to issues that might be relevant.

 ### Future Considerations